-Since for i = j, $x_i x_j = 1$ so that without loss of generality we may set $w{i,i}$ to zero, which we assume throughout1.
-This gives an undirected distribution with connection geometry defined by the weights \mathbf{w} .
+Since $x_i^2 = 1$ , the terms $w{ii}x_i^2$ are constant and without loss of generality we may set $w{ii}$ to zero.
+This gives an undirected distribution with connection geometry defined by the weights w.
 In practice, the weights often define local interactions on a lattice, see fig(28.2).
-A case for which inference in this model is required is given in example(115).
+A case for which inference in this model is required is given in example(116).

-1Whilst inference with a general MRF is formally computationally intractable (no-known exact polynomial time methods exist), two celebrated results that we mention in passing are that for the planar MRF model (the 'Ising' model) with pure interactions (b = 0), the partition function is computable in polynomial time[154, 92, 174, 112, 240], as is the MAP state for attractive planar Ising models w > 0 [118], see section(28.8).
+&lt;sup>1Whilst inference with a general MRF is formally computationally intractable (no exact polynomial time methods are known), two celebrated results that we mention in passing are that for the planar MRF model with pure interactions (b = 0), the partition function is computable in polynomial time[155, 92, 175, 112, 240], as is the MAP state for attractive planar Ising models w > 0 [118], see section(28.8).